-It is believed that the above federal and state antidegradation assessments would support findings that the temporary degradation of water quality associated with this amendment is permissible.
+The above federal and state antidegradation assessments find that the temporary degradation of water quality associated with this amendment is permissible.
 The effects on water quality associated with discharges of aquatic pesticides subject to this amendment will be mitigated through compliance with FIFRA label requirements, permit conditions, application of control measures, and compliance monitoring.
-The above evaluation and discussion would seem to support a finding that the anticipated changes in water quality associated with the amendment are consistent with the maximum benefit to people of the State and will not unreasonably affect present and anticipated beneficial uses of such water.
+Findings demonstrate that the anticipated changes in water quality associated with the amendment are consistent with the maximum benefit to people of the State and will not unreasonably affect present and anticipated beneficial uses of such water.

-Project proponents proposing the use of aquatic pesticides will need to conduct projectspecific assessments.
+Project proponents proposing the use of aquatic pesticides will need to conduct project-specific assessments.
 When filing an exemption request, project proponents must supply project-specific information that will allow the Water Board to determine whether the project is consistent with the provisions of federal and state antidegradation regulations.

-This request for information is waived for vector control projects, which provide longterm benefits to the people of California by protecting public health.
+This request for information is waived for vector control projects unless a region-specific or individual NPDES permit is required to cover the discharge.
+Vector control activities provide long-term benefits to the people of California by protecting public health.
+Vector Control projects that are able to enroll under the Statewide Vector Control permit are not required to submit information to complete an anti-degradation analysis.
+Vector control projects that require coverage under a region-specific or individual NPDES permit, however, must submit details that allow Water Board staff to determine whether the proposed project complies with state and federal antidegradation policies.
 The State Board, in its March 1, 2011 Response to Comments on the Statewide Vector Control Permit, describes how vector control activities, with adequate control measures, are consistent with antidegradation requirements:

 "The Draft or Permit incorporates requirements that are protective of the broad range of beneficial uses set forth in Basin Plans throughout the State.
 The requirements prescribed in the Statewide Vector Control Permit constitutes the best control available consistent with the purposes of the pesticide application in order to ensure that pollution or nuisance will not occur.
 The permit conditions also ensure maintenance of the highest water quality consistent with maximum benefit to the people of the State.
 The nature of aquatic pesticides is to be toxic in order to protect beneficial uses such as human health or long-term viability of native aquatic life...
 The discharge of pollutants is expected to be temporary and must meet Receiving Water Monitoring Triggers and limitations, which are protective of beneficial uses of the receiving water.
-In addition, the Draft or Permit also requires toxicity monitoring to determine if residues, including active ingredients, inert ingredients2, and degradation byproducts, in any combination, from pesticide applications cause or add toxicity to the receiving water.
+In addition, the Draft or Permit also requires toxicity monitoring to determine if residues, including active ingredients, inert ingredients, and degradation byproducts, in any combination, from pesticide applications cause or add toxicity to the receiving water.
 If the residues cause or add toxicity, the discharger will be required to perform an iterative process of evaluating its application methods, BMPs, or alternatives to the pesticide until the pesticide residues no longer cause or add toxicity to the receiving water.
 Compliance with receiving water limitations and other permit requirements will ensure that degradation of the State's waters will be temporary and that the waters will be returned to pre-application conditions after project completion.
 The degradation to water quality would only be temporary and for the best interest of the people of the State."